 Truth is, we can never like everything about someone.
 There will always be something that someone does or how the person lives life that we would dislike.
 If we can’t think of anything of that sort concerning someone in particular, then it means we have overlooked their flaws and not that they have no flaws.

 If someone isn’t what others want them to be, the others become angry.
-Everyone seems to have a clear idea of how other people should lead their lives, but none about his or her own.
+Everyone seems to have a clear idea of how other people should live their lives, but none about his or her own.

 We can’t be going round telling everyone about the things they do that we don’t like and what we don’t like about them.
 On the other hand, we shouldn’t be Mr Nice or Mrs Nice who is always okay with everything and allows everyone to tread over them.
 It’s a world of balance, not of perfection.
 Confront and correct the things something can be done about and accept the things you can’t change.